 Property management professionals carefully balance your interests with those of the tenants.
 Their impartiality removes a lot of the confusion and confrontation that can be involved in property management.

 Try as you may, it’s much more difficult for you to negotiate a balanced and fair outcome when you are directly involved in any dispute or conflict.

 Sometimes property managers need to be stern to ensure a desirable outcome.
-Are you the personality type that is conducive to avoiding confrontation?
+Are you the personality type that is more comfortable avoiding confrontation?
 You need to ask yourself if you can be firm when a tenant is late on their rent, or when damages are found during an inspection.

-If your tenant wants to break their lease without the required notice, will you be able to assert your legal rights unemotionally?
+If your tenant wants to break their lease without the required notice, will you be able to assert your legal rights calmly?

 If you’re going to manage your own investment properties, you’ll need to be up to speed with the complex and numerous laws that exist to protect you and your tenants.

 There are study courses that can help you with this, and it’s recommended that you find the time and funds to undertake some training.
 This might help prevent any future issues that could emerge as the result of a lack of understanding your legal obligations.